 15.3 f.
-Acceptance of Terms - The Client promises to pay for the services rendered by the Designer for the Work as agreed upon.
+Acceptance of Terms - The Client promises to pay for the services rendered by the Agency for the Work as agreed upon.
 By signing below, the Client agrees they have read, understood, and are considered legally bonded to these terms.
 MISCELLANEOUS: The Client accepts responsibility for purchasing all licensing rights of any fonts or images needed to be purchased for design or/and branding.
 All images provided to Kickstartsocial.co from the Client are the responsibility of the Client who accepts all legal responsibility.

 15.4 Lead Generation/ad campaigns: Once the client’s Facebook/Google ad copy is approved by client and published by Kickstartsocial.co on behalf of the client, revisions to ad copy or any aspect of the ad are subject to approval by Kickstartsocial.co based on policies of Facebook and Google.
 Revisions to client’s ad in any way may affect the optimal performance of client’s ad based on Facebook and Google’s policies for review etc. Kickstartsocial.co reserves the right to discontinue services for ad campaigns, Facebook, Instagram ads for clients working with other parties that have access to Client’s Facebook business manager and/or ad account.